manahiyo831/VR_RTLSDR_AVATAR/README.md

 The video on youtube uses pc server that is connected to RTL-SDR.

-This app can be worked standalone.
+This app can work standalone.

 Like this photo.